carlos-gamboa/SH_RSA_Socket/README.md

 ### To run the program:

+You have to change the variable for the path to access the devices' and hub's  keys.
+You have to do that on HubApplication, DeviceApplication and Hub_Handler classes.

  - First, run the HubApplication.
  - Next, run the DeviceApplication.
  - In console, the device will ask you his type, so you can insert "motion", "light", "thermo" or "prox" because the generated keys are related to them.